Flash496/EthBeginnerAssessment/Eth+Avax_tokenContract/ReadMe.md

 5. Transferring:
    - Token holders can transfer their tokens to any other address.
+   - The transfer function is explicitly overridden to include logging.

 6. Allowances:
    - Token holders can approve other addresses to spend a certain amount of their tokens.